yhdleung/HKIDUtil/README.md

 # HKIDUtil
 PHP Utility functions designed to help tasks related to Hong Kong Identity Card (HKID).

-The HKID validation formula is based on the knowledge from Wikipedia.

 ## Features
 * Support two-letter prefix (e.g. AB987654(2))
 * Parentheses are optional for HKID input